Baby development: how it happens

 - Speech and language is the ability to make and understand sounds that form words.

 - Social behaviour and understanding is the ability to learn and interact with others.
 It includes skills for play and connecting and communicating.

 Some babies have delays in their development, but it’s hard to predict whether these delays are short term or permanent.
 Permanent delays don’t happen often.

 Premature birth or other illness and injury that affect brain development are some of the things that might cause developmental delays.

 Babies’ development can also suffer because of their environment.
-For example, baby development can be affected if babies don’t have warm, responsive and reliable relationships with those around them, if they don’t have predictable routines that help them feel safe, or if their parents abuse alcohol and other drugs or are involved in family violence.
+For example, baby development can be affected if babies don’t have warm, responsive and reliable relationships with those around them, or if their parents abuse alcohol and other drugs or are involved in family violence.